Select Page

 From Crisis to Comeback: The Power of Community Advocacy

 In November 2024, the Mauston School Board approved a consideration to dissolve the district.
 In April 2025, the community passed a $7 million operational referendum to keep the schools alive.
 What turned this potential financial failure around?
 Why did the community respond after two failed referendums?
 What role did grassroots advocacy play?
-Join this session to learn about harnessing community power to overcome challenges and drive sustainable success.
+This session delved into harnessing community power to overcome challenges and drive sustainable success.

 Strategic Succession Planning: Building Sustainable Leadership for the Future

-This session will provide school board members and district leaders with strategies for successful succession planning.
-Participants will explore how to proactively identify and prepare future leaders to ensure seamless transitions and organizational stability.
+This session provided school board members and district leaders with strategies for successful succession planning.
+Participants explored how to proactively identify and prepare future leaders to ensure seamless transitions and organizational stability.
 Through deliberate planning and leadership development, districts can build a strong leadership pipeline—reducing the risks of urgent, unplanned changes and sustaining district success over time.

-Join Dr. Phil Gore as he explores how school boards can build trust, strengthen teams, develop clear priorities and have the most important conversations—with student achievement at the center of it all.
-Drawing from his experience as a board member, governance researcher and respected voice within several state school boards associations, Phil shares real-world strategies for better teamwork, smarter evaluations and leadership that amplifies student voice.
+Dr. Phil Gore explored how school boards can build trust, strengthen teams, develop clear priorities and have the most important conversations—with student achievement at the center of it all.
+Drawing from his experience as a board member, governance researcher and respected voice within several state school boards associations, Phil shared real-world strategies for better teamwork, smarter evaluations and leadership that amplifies student voice.

 Phil Gore, Idaho School Boards Association Chief Learning Officer